Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

    - At this point, the source is *connected* and operational.
  - Once connected, the source can be the target of SELECT statements.

-The sequence above requires that the connector be told of the Vantiq installation to which to connect, appropriate credentials for doing so, and the name of the source it to perform the `connectExtension` operation.
+The sequence above requires that the connector be told of the Vantiq installation to which to connect, appropriate credentials for doing so, and the name of the source it uses to perform the `connectExtension` operation.

 This information should be provided in a configuration file.
 (Please read the [Connector SDK's server config documentation](../../extpsdk/README.md#serverConfig) first.)
-Specifically, create a file named `server.config` on a `serverConfig` directory within the working directory in which the connector run.
+Specifically, create a file named `server.config` in a `serverConfig` directory within the working directory in which the connector runs.

 The information required is placed in that file as follows: